gopala-kr/ldr/z_ios.md

     <figure class="figure">
         <a name="https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Art/high_level_flow_2x.png" title="Figure 2-3State changes in an iOS app"></a>
         <figcaption><strong class="caption_number">Figure 2-3</strong>&nbsp;&nbsp;State changes in an iOS app</figcaption><img src="https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Art/high_level_flow_2x.png" alt="" width="348" height="418"></figure>
-    <p>Most state transitions are accompanied by a corresponding call to the methods of your app <span class="pediaLink" data-header="Delegation" data-contents="Delegation is a simple and powerful pattern in which one object in a program acts on behalf of, or in coordination with, another object. "><a href="../../../../General/Conceptual/DevPedia-CocoaCore/Delegation.html#//apple_ref/doc/uid/TP40008195-CH14" data-renderer-version="1" target="_self">delegate</a></span> object.
-These methods are your chance to respond to state changes in an appropriate way.
-These methods are listed below, along with a summary of how you might use them. </p>
     <ul class="ul">
         <li class="li">
             <p><code><a href="https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623032-application" target="_self" class="urlLink">application:willFinishLaunchingWithOptions:</a></code>—This method is your app’s first chance to execute code at launch time. </p>